leonjza/frida-boot/course/1-chapter-1/hooking.md

 Conceptually, when you are hooking a function, the method of hooking intercept the call to a function and redirect to a piece of code that you control.
 When done, it would typically return.
 Calling the original function is many times optional.

-To help visualise this, conider the following diagrams.
+To help visualise this, consider the following diagrams.
 Without any funny business (read: hooking) going on, a normal function call would occur something like this:

 ![function-call-1](../_media/function-call.png)